peterpih/WilliamCargilfield/20151120 Book - A Fright in the Night.md

 They sat by the fire.
 Gran made some toast.
 Biff wanted to try the new jam.
-"It;s still too hot," said Gran.
+"It's still too hot," said Gran.
 Chip had a new game.
 It was called Haunted House.
 "Can we play Haunted House, before we go to bed?" he asked.
 It was time for bed.
-Gran got Chip  hot water bottle.
+Gran got Chip a hot water bottle.
-"Is thid house haunted?" asked Biff.
+"Is this house haunted?" asked Biff.
 "Don't worry," laughed Gran.
 "I don't have ghosts in my house.
 There are not such things."
-Biff and Chip couldn;t sleep.
+Biff and Chip couldn't sleep.
 Biff had an idea.
 Shw wanted to play a joke on Chip.
 She had a torch in the bed.
 Bff put a sheet over her head.
 She switched on the torch.
 The sheet glowed.
 "Whooooooo!
 I am a ghost," said Biff.
-Chip laughed
+Chip laughed.
-He wasn;t grightened.
+He wasn't frightened.
 He pulled the sheet off Biff.
 "That was a good joke," he said.
 Bff and Chip heard a noise.